-When he returned from the “frontier,” Bissell began to acquire real estate in the 1820’s, particularly, some 1,500 acres that became known as Bissell’s Point.
-The “point” spread east of Bissell’s Mansion to the Mississippi River and north to the frontier outpost of Fort Bellefontaine which guarded the confluence of the Mississippi and Illinois Rivers.
+When he returned from the “frontier,” Bissell began to acquire real estate in the 1820s, mainly, some 1,500 acres that became known as Bissell’s Point.
+The “point” spread east of Bissell’s Mansion to the Mississippi River and north to the frontier outpost of Fort Bellefontaine, which guarded the confluence of the Mississippi and Illinois Rivers.
 He also married Mary Woodbridge in 1821.
 Once his mansion was completed, several more fine houses were built on Bissell Point, which quickly became “the place to live” in North St. Louis.
 Bissell’s home was surrounded by many trees and had an orchard extending toward the river.
-Lewis’ wife Mary died in 1831 and he remarried six years later to Mary Jane Douglas.
+Lewis’ wife Mary died in 1831, and he remarried six years later to Mary Jane Douglas.
 Bissell lived in the house for more than four decades before he died there at the age of 79 in 1868.
 A northwest wing of the house was added in1883 by Frederick Kraft, a later owner.
 Over the years, the building changed hands a number of times and the area deteriorated.

-On week-ends, the Bissell Mansion now provides a mystery dinner theatre, in which customers participate, and receive a four-course dinner between acts of the show.
+On weekends, the Bissell Mansion now provides a mystery dinner theatre, in which customers participate and receive a four-course dinner between acts of the show.
 The restaurant is also open for lunch and weeknights.

 While most of the historic homes on Bissell Point were lost to the “wrecking ball,” the Bissell Mansion survived, along with its resident ghost, which is seemingly none other than Captain Lewis Bissell himself.
 Evidently keeping a watchful eye on his property, the Captain has often been spied in the parking lot, looking toward the house.